Dark-Matter-Labs/MaTREEd/project-description.md

   * **Fractions of deciduous and evergreen trees** [%] (`fraction_deciduous`) and (`fraction_evergreen`): percentage of deciduous and evergreen trees of the total number of available trees (`trees_count`).
   * **Tree species** (`tree_species`): the percentages of occurrence of the three most popular tree species, and the percentage of occurrence of all the other tree species (considered together)

-3. The tree carbon stock and sequestration rate for each neighbourhood are computed as the sum of the CO<sub>2</sub> stocked and the CO<sub>2</sub> sequestration rate contributed by each single tree available in the neighbourhood.
+3. The tree carbon stock and annual sequestration rate for each neighbourhood are computed as the sum of the CO<sub>2</sub> stocked and the CO<sub>2</sub> sequestration rate contributed by each single tree available in the neighbourhood.
 In turn, these are computed using simplified [allometric equations](https://en.wikipedia.org/wiki/Tree_allometry) based on the `trunk_girth`, the tree diameter (`diameter`, computed as `trunk_girth/𝜋`) and the value of the `senescence` attribute - distinguishing between deciduous trees (value `CADUCIFOLIO`) and evergreen trees (value `PERENNIFOLIO`) - as follows:

 * **CO<sub>2</sub> stock** [Kg] (`stock`):